softwaremill/sttp/docs/testing.md

 An empty backend stub can be created using the following ways:

+* by calling `.stub` on the "real" base backend's companion object, e.g. `AsyncHttpClientZioBackend.stub` or `HttpClientMonixBackend.stub`
-* by using one of the factory methods `SttpBackendStub.synchronous` or `SttpBackendStub.asynchronousFuture`, which return stubs which use the `Id` or standard Scala's `Future` response wrappers without streaming support
+* by using one of the factory methods `SttpBackendStub.synchronous` or `SttpBackendStub.asynchronousFuture`, which return stubs which use the `Identity` or standard Scala's `Future` response wrappers without streaming support
 * by explicitly giving the response wrapper monad and supported streams type, e.g. `SttpBackendStub[Task, Observable[ByteBuffer]](TaskMonad)`
-* given an instance of a "real" backend, e.g. `SttpBackendStub(HttpURLConnectionBackend())` or `SttpBackendStub(AsyncHttpClientScalazBackend())`.
-The stub will then use the same response wrapper and support the same type of streams as the given "real" backend.
 * by specifying a fallback/delegate backend, see below

 ## Specifying behavior